Tinkerforge/brickd/README.rst

  http://github.com/Tinkerforge/daemonlib

 It has to be cloned or symlinked to the ``src/daemonlib`` directory before the source code can be compiled.
+Make sure that you're using matching versions of the brickd and daemonlib source code.
+If you're using the the current git version of brickd then you also need the current git version of daemonlib.
+If you're using a specific release of brickd (e.g. tagged v2.3.0) then you also need the matching release of daemonlib (e.g. tagged brickd-2.3.0).

 Also the following libraries are required: